YozoraXCII/TMDb-Labels-for-Plex/README.md

   - `LOG_PATH`: What to name the log file (used to track what has been labelled and when)

 ## CLI Options

+These CLI options can be combined.

 - `--clear`
-  Clears special labels (both season and show labels) from matching shows and exits.
+  Clears special labels (for episode, season and show labels) from matching shows and exits.
 - `--tmdb <id>`
   Processes only shows matching the given TMDb ID.
 The tool fetches the show title from TMDb and then uses Plex’s search to find all items with that title.
 - `--title "<show name>"`